BBN-E/tac-kbp-eal/validation.md

     keepInferenceCases: false
     ```

-5. Extract query responses using `tac-kbp-eal/target/appassembler/bin/queryResponseFromERE`:
+5. Extract corpus-level query responses using `tac-kbp-eal/target/appassembler/bin/queryResponseFromERE`:
     Params (these may change come the evaluation and feedback from the LDC):
     ```
     com.bbn.tac.eal.storeDir: /output/dir/of/keep/Best